 Factor 5.
 Scope, Duration, and Significance of Abuse

-Brorphine has been described as a potent synthetic opioid and evidence suggests it is being abused for its opioidergic effects (see Factor 6).
-According to a recent publication by CFSRE—NPS Discovery, brorphine has been positively identified in seven death investigation cases spanning between June 2020 and July 2020.
-These cases correspond to three states—Illinois (3), Minnesota (3), and Arizona (1).
-Most (n = 6) of the decedents were male.
+Brorphine has been described as a potent synthetic opioid, and evidence suggests it is being abused for its opioidergic effects (see Factor 6).
+According to a recent publication by CFSRE—NPS Discovery Program, brorphine has been positively identified in seven death investigation cases spanning between June and July 2020.
+These cases occurred in three states—Illinois (3), Minnesota (3), and Arizona (1).
+Most (n=6) of the decedents were male.
 The decedents' ages ranged between 40's and 60's with an average age of 52 years.
-Other substances identified in postmortem blood specimens obtained from these decedents include flualprazolam, a nonscheduled benzodiazepine (n = 5), fentanyl, a schedule II substance (n = 7), and heroin, a schedule I substance (n = 4).
+Other substances identified in postmortem blood specimens obtained from these decedents include flualprazolam, a nonscheduled benzodiazepine (n=5), fentanyl, a schedule II substance (n=7), and heroin, a schedule I substance (n=4).
 The appearance of benzodiazepines and other opioids is common with polysubstance abuse.